as16082023/Employee-Survey-Analysis/README.md

 **Conclusion:**
 The analysis revealed key insights into employee experiences, including areas where departments excel and where improvement is needed.
-Recommendations based on these findings will help HR leadership address gaps in recognition, inclusivity and develpoment opportunities.
+Recommendations based on these findings will help HR leadership address gaps in recognition, inclusivity and development opportunities.
 Implementing these strategies is expected to foster a more motivated and engaged workforce, contributing to higher productivity and retention.